Marines order Duncan Hunter to stop using Corps emblem in campaign

 He currently faces federal charges of wire fraud, campaign finance violations, falsifying records and conspiracy.
 He has pleaded not guilty to all counts and has argued the charges are politically motivated.
 In June, federal prosecutors alleged in court documents that Hunter had used campaign funds to pursue extramarital affairs with five women while in Congress.

-In a statement to NBC 7 San Diego Campa-Najjar said, "The closer Duncan Hunter gets to his criminal trial, the more absurd his lies and racist attacks become.
+Campa-Najjar said in a statement to NBC 7 San Diego, "The closer Duncan Hunter gets to his criminal trial, the more absurd his lies and racist attacks become.
 At this point, it's pretty clear that Congressman Hunter has lost all ability to tell the difference between right and wrong, fact and fiction."

 In a statement to NBC News, Marine Corps spokesman Lt.
 Col. Stuart Fugler said, "The Eagle, Globe, and Anchor is a trademark of the Marine Corps protected by Federal law.
 In accordance with 10 U.S. Code § 7881, the seal and emblem should not be used in conjunction with any political activities."